japila-books/spark-sql-internals/docs/spark-sql-Dataset-basic-actions.md

 ----
 <1> Turns the `extended` flag on

-`explain` prints the link:spark-sql-LogicalPlan.adoc[logical] and (with `extended` flag enabled) link:SparkPlan.md[physical] plans, their cost and codegen to the console.
+`explain` prints the spark-sql-LogicalPlan.md[logical] and (with `extended` flag enabled) SparkPlan.md[physical] plans, their cost and codegen to the console.

 TIP: Use `explain` to review the structured queries and optimizations applied.

-Internally, `explain` creates a link:spark-sql-LogicalPlan-ExplainCommand.adoc[ExplainCommand] logical command and requests `SessionState` to link:SessionState.md#executePlan[execute it] (to get a link:spark-sql-QueryExecution.adoc[QueryExecution] back).
+Internally, `explain` creates a spark-sql-LogicalPlan-ExplainCommand.md[ExplainCommand] logical command and requests `SessionState` to SessionState.md#executePlan[execute it] (to get a spark-sql-QueryExecution.md[QueryExecution] back).

-NOTE: `explain` uses link:spark-sql-LogicalPlan-ExplainCommand.adoc[ExplainCommand] logical command that, when link:spark-sql-LogicalPlan-ExplainCommand.adoc#run[executed], gives different text representations of link:spark-sql-QueryExecution.adoc[QueryExecution] (for the Dataset's link:spark-sql-LogicalPlan.adoc[LogicalPlan]) depending on the flags (e.g. extended, codegen, and cost which are disabled by default).
+NOTE: `explain` uses spark-sql-LogicalPlan-ExplainCommand.md[ExplainCommand] logical command that, when spark-sql-LogicalPlan-ExplainCommand.md#run[executed], gives different text representations of spark-sql-QueryExecution.md[QueryExecution] (for the Dataset's spark-sql-LogicalPlan.md[LogicalPlan]) depending on the flags (e.g. extended, codegen, and cost which are disabled by default).

-`explain` then requests `QueryExecution` for the link:spark-sql-QueryExecution.adoc#executedPlan[optimized physical query plan] and link:SparkPlan.md#executeCollect[collects the records] (as link:spark-sql-InternalRow.adoc[InternalRow] objects).
+`explain` then requests `QueryExecution` for the spark-sql-QueryExecution.md#executedPlan[optimized physical query plan] and SparkPlan.md#executeCollect[collects the records] (as spark-sql-InternalRow.md[InternalRow] objects).

 [NOTE]
 ====
-`explain` uses Dataset's link:spark-sql-Dataset.adoc#sparkSession[SparkSession] to link:SparkSession.md#sessionState[access the current `SessionState`].
+`explain` uses Dataset's spark-sql-Dataset.md#sparkSession[SparkSession] to SparkSession.md#sessionState[access the current `SessionState`].
 ====

 In the end, `explain` goes over the `InternalRow` records and converts them to lines to display to console.

-NOTE: `explain` "converts" an `InternalRow` record to a line using link:spark-sql-InternalRow.adoc#getString[getString] at position `0`.
+NOTE: `explain` "converts" an `InternalRow` record to a line using spark-sql-InternalRow.md#getString[getString] at position `0`.

-TIP: If you are serious about query debugging you could also use the link:spark-sql-debugging-query-execution.adoc[Debugging Query Execution facility].
+TIP: If you are serious about query debugging you could also use the spark-sql-debugging-query-execution.md[Debugging Query Execution facility].

 [source, scala]
 ----